polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

     ![](./images/write.png)

-14. Once writing has completed, remove the J16 USB-OTG connector from the host PC or press `CTRL+C` in the HSS command line interface.
+14. Once writing has completed, unmount the drive from the host PC and press `CTRL+C` in the HSS command line interface.
+Disconnect the microUSB cable from J16 of the Icicle Kit.
 15. Type `boot` to boot the newly copied Linux image.
+16. HSS boot messages will appear on MMUART0 and the Linux boot will appear on MMUART1.

 <a name="SD-Card"></a>
 ### SD Card
 1. Put an SD card into the SD card reader of your host PC and use the instructions below.

-2. Download the zip file for the Linux image you want to program to the Icicle Kit from the links provided in the table of the top of this document.
+2. Download the asset for the Linux image you want to program to the Icicle Kit from the [Linux image](#Linux-asset) section of this document.

 3. Download and install [USBImager](https://bztsrc.gitlab.io/usbimager/).